Data Foundation

 Our approach

-DAI Consultancy designs and deploys cloud data platforms tailored to each organisation's regulatory landscape and business objectives.
-Whether the engagement calls for a centralised data warehouse on Snowflake, a multi-cloud lakehouse on Databricks, or a hybrid architecture spanning on-premises and public cloud, we begin every project with a governance-first assessment that maps data classification, access policies, and compliance requirements before a single resource is provisioned.
+DAI Consultancy designs and deploys cloud data platforms tailored to each organization's regulatory landscape and business objectives.
+Whether the engagement calls for a centralized data warehouse on Snowflake, a multi-cloud lakehouse on Databricks, or a hybrid architecture spanning on-premises and public cloud, we begin every project with a governance-first assessment that maps data classification, access policies, and compliance requirements before a single resource is provisioned.

 What's included